ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.markdown

 #### Choosing a Range Using LINQ

-To choose a range using LINQ expressions, invoke the `RavenQuery.TimeSeries` overload that specifies a range by passing it a **range start** and a **range end** arguments.
+To choose a range as part of a LINQ query, pass `RavenQuery.TimeSeries` a `from` and a `to` DateTime values.
+Omitting these values will load the entire series.

 * **`RavenQuery.TimeSeries` Definitions**
    {CODE RavenQuery-TimeSeries-Definition-Without-Range@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
    {CODE RavenQuery-TimeSeries-Definition-With-Range@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}